Dor-J/LogiDog-website-demo/DOCS/Q2/UI_design.md

 > Would you prefer a Normalized or Denormalized structure?
 > Provide a brief example.
 Explain the advantages of your chosen
 > approach for this scenario.

+    (Personaly coming from a java and sql background I think the data should be normalized and using a sql based database like postgress, but for MVP using a NoSQL database like MongoDB and Denormalized data meaning object models is possibly too.)
+    For displaying the data on screen I think a table would have the best UX letting the users use the website that is intuitive to them and easy to filter their data and get insights.
+    My chosen approch is displaying the data in a table as can be seen on the Dashboard page